 12 Top-Rated Attractions & Things to Do in Las Cruces, NM

-As a tourist in Las Cruces, you, too, might find yourself at a crossroads: the traveler's dilemma of decision-making.
-That's because there's so much to see and do in the second largest city in New Mexico.
-Like the twinkle in an old cowboy's eye or a drop of dew glistening on cholla, Las Cruces is a multi-faceted gem in the American Southwest.
-One major facet of its allure is year-round sunshine, so you can do a lot or just hang out and soak up the vibe.
+As a tourist in Las Cruces, you might find yourself at a crossroads: the traveler's dilemma of decision-making.
+That's because there are so many things to do in the second-largest city in New Mexico.
+Like the twinkle in an old cowboy's eye or a drop of dew glistening on cholla, Las Cruces is a multi-faceted gem.
+One major facet of its allure is year-round sunshine, so you can spend your days hitting all the attractions or just soaking up the vibe.

-Approaching the city from the west, you will be greeted by The Roadrunner - the one made of recycled parts at the Interstate rest stop or - if you're lucky - a real live specimen.
-What's next?
-That depends on your interests, appetite, and fitness level.
-Explore two historic neighborhoods (Mesquite and Mesilla), plus no end of shops, restaurants, and cafés.
-Are you a big fan of Southwest Native American jewelry?
-In a state that was once rich in silver and turquoise mines, Las Cruces is a goldmine of creations in this style.
+Approaching the city from the west, you will be greeted by The Roadrunner—the one made of recycled parts at the Interstate rest stop—or, if you're lucky, a real live specimen.
+You can explore two historic neighborhoods (Mesquite and Mesilla), plus no end of shops, restaurants, and cafés.
+And, Las Cruces is a goldmine of Southwest Native American jewelry.

-Las Cruces has you covered for the finer delights of urban life; it also has you surrounded.
-One heavenly mountain range is the Organs, which lights up almost every night in a glow of sundown.
-Away from the historic heart of the city, immerse yourself in the inspirational features of the natural world: peaks, a slot canyon, a cave, the Rio Grande.
+Away from the city's historic heart, there are places to visit where you can immerse yourself in the natural world: peaks, a slot canyon, a cave, the Rio Grande.
 Further afield, visit a ghost town in the Chihuahuan Desert.

 For more inspiration, see our list of the top attractions and things to do in Las Cruces, New Mexico.

 1. Discover the Charm of Old Mesilla